GPUOpen-Drivers/llvm-dialects/README.md

 LLVM Compatibility
 ==================
-The `main` branch is generally expected to work with (a recent version of) the `main` branch of the llvm-project repository.
+The `dev` branch is generally expected to work with (a recent version of) the `main` branch of the llvm-project repository.
 No promises are made about compatibility with any specific LLVM version.